AbsaOSS/living-doc-generator/README.md

 ### Prerequisites

 Before we begin, ensure you have the following prerequisites:
-- GitHub Token with permission to fetch repository data such as Issues and Pull Requests,
 - Python version 3.12 or higher.

 ### Adding the Action to Your Workflow